The Antarctica gay pride event scheduled for this June will undoubtedly be the first celebration of pride on the continent.

-Evan Townsend and Shawn Waldron are among the group of 10 employees stationed at United States’ Antarctic research centre McMurdo Station who will organise the pride celebration in June.
+Evan Townsend and Shawn Waldron are among the group of 10 employees at United States’ Antarctic research centre McMurdo Station.
+They will organise the pride celebration in June.

 Townsend told NewNowNext he “found a group pretty immediately” upon arriving at McMurdo Station, located around 1,400 kilometres from the South Pole.

-“We had a few LGBTQ social events that people showed up to, and also, because it’s such a small community, it’s easy to find out who is and who isn’t in the LGBTQ community,” he said.
+“We had a few LGBTQ social events that people showed up to, and also, because it’s such a small community, it’s easy to find out who is and who isn’t in the LGBTQ community.

 “My biggest fear before I left was, ‘I’m going to be the only gay person, there’s going to be no one else here’.
 I was wrong.”

-There are currently only 133 people stationed at McMurdo for the winter, but almost 900 people work at the base in the summer months.
+There are currently only 133 people stationed at McMurdo for the winter.
+However, almost 900 people work at the base in the summer months.

-Waldron said the specifics for their pride celebration are still in the works, but he said that it’ll likely include a gay bar night and movie night, and potentially a small parade around the station’s main building.
+Waldron said the specifics for their pride celebration are still in the works.
+However plans already include a gay bar night and movie night.
+Potentially, participants may even mount a small parade around the station’s main building.

 “Why not take this photo and let people see that there’s queer representation – even at the end of the earth?”
 Waldron said.